Select an event below to be taken to its latest information and Event Documents

 We want to rectify the situation and offer our youth sailors their own National Series and Championship at the Nationals.
-Eligibility for the Youth Series and Championship will be restricted to sailors of sailing age 15 to 21 who were too old for a Junior Squad the previous winter.
+Eligibility for the Youth Series and Championship will be restricted to sailors of sailing age 16 to 21.
 This year the Youth Series will be run at the Crewsaver Winter Regatta and Inlands, and the Craftinsure National Series events at Queen Mary SC, Paignton SC and Derwent SC.
 The Youth National Series Winner will be the highest placed sailor after the last 2014 National Series event at Derwent in July, with your best 4 results from the 5 races to count.

 In line with our decision to realign our sailing year to match the academic year, the 2014/15 Youth series will be run over 6 events and will start with the Craftinsure National Series event at Rutland in September 2014.
 We are aware that you are juggling sailing with exams and a social life which is why we are proposing that your series 2014/15 series score will be your best 4 results from the 6 events.

 This year for the first time, Youth sailors’ results will also be recorded and displayed separately at the ITCA (GBR) National Championships and there will be a Youth Topper National Champion.